Clover Leaf Dairy and a Love That Lasts a Lifetime…

 I am going to take a moment now to mention that in 1953, the Clover Leaf Dairy gained some competition, Andy Lubbers; the previous owner decided he wanted back into the milk business.
 Andrew Lubbers and his son, Andrew Jr. purchased some ground on east Oskaloosa Street and built a brick building on the southeast corner of Pella.

 This new Lubber’s Dairy offered over-the-counter sales and bulk delivery.
 Many people will remember the window where you could watch the cottage cheese being made.
 The fresh milk products, butter and cheese were delicious and missed by many in 1993.

-The Lubber’s Dairy closed on Dec.
-1993 after Andrew Jr. passed away and the legacy of our hometown dairies came to an end.
+The Lubbers’ Dairy closed on Dec.
+1993, due to the retirement of Andrew Jr. and Joyce Lubbers.
+The legacy of our hometown dairies came to an end.

-Back to our Clover Leaf Dairy story, in 1959, Milkman John Vander Ban was hospitalized and had surgery.
+Back to our Clover Leaf Dairy story, in 1959, Milkman John Vanden Ban was hospitalized and had surgery.

 LaVonne and LaVoe, Huyser sisters ages 17 and 16, took over the duties with Douglas and Pooch of delivering the milk.
 The Clydesdale, who had been doing this route for 17 years, taught the girls just where to stop!
 Douglas knew the route by heart; he probably could have delivered the milk alone if residents would have gone to the wagon to get the milk themselves.